Breaking Reversibility Accelerates Langevin Dynamics for Global Non-Convex Optimization: Proof of results in Section

+and $\lambda$ is a positive constant less than $1/4$ according to \cite{Eberle}.
 We will first show in the following lemma that we can find explicit constants $\lambda\in(0,\min(1/4,m/(M+\gamma^{2}/2)))$ and $\overline{A}\in(0,\infty)$ so that the drift condition \eqref{eq:drift} is satisfied.
-The drift condition is needed in \cite{Eberle}, which is applied to obtain the uniform $L^{2}$ bounds in \cite{GGZ} (Lemma 8) that implies the uniform $L^{2}$ bounds in our current setting (the following Lemma \ref{lem:L2bound}).
+The drift condition is needed in \cite{Eberle}, which is applied to obtain the uniform $L^{2}$ bounds in \cite{GGZ} that implies the uniform $L^{2}$ bounds in our current setting (the following Lemma \ref{lem:L2bound}).

 \begin{lemma} Let us define:

 then the following drift condition holds:

 \end{lemma}